 Large trucks and buses are disproportionately involved in both fatal and injury crashes.
 These vehicles account for only 4 percent of registered vehicles in the U.S., but they are involved in roughly 12 percent of the fatal crashes.

 It is important for law enforcement agencies to understand that these crashes are caused by both the passenger vehicles driving around the commercial vehicles, as well as the large truck and bus drivers.
 Many fatal crashes result from an illegal action or unsafe behavior on the part of at least one driver involved in the crash, including speeding, following too closely, improper lane changes, and distracted driving (including texting while driving).

 Below are no-cost resources that have been developed to assist officers when conducting enforcement on large trucks and buses, and tools to help chief executives educate their communities on the importance of safe driving practices around these large vehicles.

-Colonel Tracy Trott, head of the Tennessee Highway Patrol, has provided best practices and lessons learned around large truck and bus enforcement for all agencies no matter the size.
+Colonel Tracy Trott (retired) of the Tennessee Highway Patrol has provided best practices and lessons learned around large truck and bus enforcement for all agencies no matter the size.
 Read more.

 Colonel Paul Pride, Ohio State Highway Patrol, provides best practices around the Road Watch 100 campaign and lessons learned.
 Read more.